ReneSalhab/CO5BOLDViewer/README.md

-# CO5BOLDViewer 0.8.7
+# CO5BOLDViewer 0.9.5

-A QT-based viewer of .uio-data used by CO5BOLD.
-Written in Python 3.5.
+A Qt-based viewer for .uio-data used by CO5BOLD and binary and profile-files used by NICOLE (GitHub: hsocasnavarro/NICOLE).
+Written in Python 3.x.

 ## Requirements